Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: HARVARD PEPFAR NIGERIA ANALYSIS

-Now consider the exception noted above: the comparison of treatment 1 (TDF+3TC/FTC+\\EFV) to baseline treatment 2 (d4T+3TC+NVP).
-We saw a marginally-negative effect, which would have the following interpretation: the effect of treatment 2 on the risk of virologic failure would be improved by patients adhering as if they were assigned to treatment 1, but still had the same toxicity that they did on treatment 2.
-Unfortunately, treatment 2 is known to have toxicities that were not measured in this data set that are likely to also be affected by underlying biological causes of virologic failure.
-This interpretation cannot even be considered to be valid for the effect through these unmeasured toxicities, since they induce unmeasured confounding that once again renders this effect unidentifiable.
-If there were no unmeasured toxicities, we would interpret this effect as accounting for an estimated 41\% of the differences in total effects between treatments 1 and 2.
+We found positive proportions of the total effect being explained by the $\mathcal{P}_{EMY}$ path-specific effects in all treatment comparisons with treatments 2 (AZT+3TC+EFV) and 4 as the baseline.
+Focusing on the comparison between treatments 2 and 1, this implies that the effect of treatment 2 on the risk of virologic failure would be improved by patients adhering as if they were assigned to treatment 1, but still had the same toxicity that they did on treatment 2.
+We interpret this effect as accounting for an estimated 10\% of the total effect comparing treatments 1 and 2.
+Unfortunately, treatment 4 is known to have toxicities that were not measured in this data set that are likely to also be affected by underlying biological causes of virologic failure, hence it may not be valid to extend this interpretation to proportions involving treatment 4, even for the effect through these unmeasured toxicities, since they induce unmeasured confounding that once again renders this effect unidentifiable.